Do you need advice relating to a specific area of Children Law?

-When a relationship breaks down, if arrangements for the children are agreed between the parents then no further action needs to be taken.
-If the parents cannot however agree on the arrangements, you can make an application to the court to determine who the child lives with and how much time they spend with the other parent (known as a Child Arrangement Order).
+When a relationship breaks down, if arrangements for the children are mutually agreed upon between the parents, then no further action needs to be taken.
+If the parents cannot, however, agree on the arrangements, they can make an application to the Court to determine who the child(ren) lives with and how much time they spend with the other parent (known as a Child Arrangement Order).
 The law relating to children can also be used for specific purposes such as the permission to take a child to live in a different country, preventing the other parent from doing something such as relocating with the child (known as a Prohibited Steps Order) and deciding on a specific issue such as where the child should receive their education (known as a Specific Issue Order).

 We have specialists who can cover all of the areas above.
 You may not know which category your particular issue falls into, If so, please feel free to call us, and we’ll help to direct you to the right person.
 We can also provide services to clients who may be eligible for legal aid.
 If you believe you may qualify for legal aid, we’ll assess your financial circumstances and let you know quickly if we can assist you with a legal aid application.

 A Special Guardianship Order is an order that appoints one or more individuals to be a child’s legal “special guardian”.
 This type of order is used when children are unable to live with their parents.
 The Special Guardianship is legally binding and gives the applicant(s) responsibility for day-to-day decisions relating to a child’s wellbeing and upbringing by granting the Applicant(s) Parental Responsibility for the child.